New Hampshire NASA EPSCoR

 In 2004, the National Science Foundation designated New Hampshire an EPSCoR state.
 That EPSCoR designation then qualified New Hampshire researchers and research jurisdictions to apply for EPSCoR funds from federal agencies with EPSCoR programs—NASA being one of those agencies.

-New Hampshire NASA EPSCoR is administered through the New Hampshire Space Grant at the University of New Hampshire.
-Dr. Antoinette Galvin, director of the NH Space Grant, is director of NH NASA EPSCoR.
-A New Hampshire EPSCoR Technical Advisory Committee serves to advise on the jurisdiction's research priorities, the program progress and accomplishments.
+New Hampshire NASA EPSCoR is administered through the New Hampshire Space Grant Office at the University of New Hampshire.
+Prof. Antoinette Galvin, Director of the NH Space Grant, is also the Director of NH NASA EPSCoR.
+The institutional lead for NASA EPSCoR RID at Dartmouth College is Prof. Robyn Millan.

 UPCOMING DUE DATES